GigameshGarages/AeonNet/README.md

 # AeonNet
-AeonNet is a Time Locked Trade Tokenisation Platform written in Sophia Smart Contracts with Time Value Tokens as an NFT with a basic Property Verifier together with a Hash Time Locked Contract (HTLC).
-This prototype is named as 'AeonNet'.
-It was an double delight to win the esteemed Human DeFi Hackathon prizes for this idea.
+AeonNet is a Time Locked Trade Tokenisation Platform deployed on Aeternity Protocol with Smart Contracts written on Sophia, a functonal programming language.
+It is created with a measure of the Synethetic Asset utility on a Trade Time Window using Time Series Analysis.
+Time Trade Tokenss are built with NFT standards.
+All time locks are aggregated using ECDSA basd elliptical curve cryptographic security with a Hash Time Locked Contract (HTLC) for verification purpose.

 ## Summary
 - Convergent and Coherent Tangible Time Value ( Non - Fungible ) Tokens Powered by Aeternity Protocol Hash Time Locked Contracts (HTLC).